 All participants must take beginning Turkish language during each semester of participation.
 Turkish language classes are numbered TK 111 and TK 112 and are offered by the Department of Turkish Language and Literature (under the Faculty of Arts and Sciences).

 Course information can be found at the Boğaziçi University website: www.boun.edu.tr/index_eng.html

 Select "Academic" on right side of page and select "Management" or "Foreign Language Education" as appropriate.
 To obtain Turkish language course information, select "Turkish Language and Literature" and "Turkish for Foreigners" (at top or bottom of page).

 All participants are required to be full-time while studying in Turkey and, thus, take the equivalent of 15 units during each semester for undergraduates and 12 units per semester for graduates.

-All applicants should have upper division standing with a declared major at this university by the end of the semester prior to departure or have classified graduate standing at the time of the application deadline, good academic records, and a cumulative grade point average of 3.0 or better at the time of application.
+All applicants should have upper division standing with a declared major at this university by the end of the semester prior to departure or have classified graduate standing at the time of the application deadline, good academic records, a cumulative grade point average of 3.0 or better at the time of application, and have completed at least two semesters of full-time study at Sacramento State before participation.
 All applicants should check to ensure that they are on track for meeting the Graduation Writing Assessment Requirement (GWAR).
 The applicant also should be prepared to accept the challenge of study in a country with an educational system different from our own.
 No prior knowledge of Turkish language is required.